 A fourth-generation Flinders Ranges pastoralist, Ross and wife Jane run Nilpena, an 80,000-hectare sheep station near Parachilna (population: two) where they also operate the appealing Prairie Hotel, the most awarded outback hotel in the country.
 Granted a licence in 1876, the historic building has been stylishly refurbished, its red-and-white-striped verandah a recognisable feature in many a South Australian tourism ad.

-The Farghers champion local art – vibrant works for sale grace the walls, and regional produce – their Feral Mixed Grill of kangaroo fillet, emu fillet mignon and camel sausage, recently made it to the list of 100 Greatest Australian Gourmet Experiences nominated by Australian Gourmet Traveller.
+The Farghers champion local art – vibrant works for sale grace the walls, and regional produce – their Feral Mixed Grill of kangaroo fillet, emu fillet mignon and camel sausage, made it to the list of 100 Greatest Australian Gourmet Experiences nominated by Australian Gourmet Traveller.
 Their feral antipasto is a delicious conversation piece, too.

 It’s an easy drive to the Flinders Ranges through Brachina Gorge, up the Heysen Range and into beautiful Parachilna Gorge.
 Magnificent river gums edge dry river beds, well-camouflaged yellow-footed rock wallabies scurry through rocky hillsides and escarpments while road signs indicate the presence of multi-million-year-old fossils in the ancient terrain.